 Bihari Litti Chokha – The Most Famous Dish of Bihar

 Litti Chokha is no longer famous only in India, it has now gained popularity worldwide.
 It is a very nutritious, interesting, and tasty dish from the Singrauli and Chatra regions of Bihar.
-Litti, which looks like Baati, is made from wheat flour, and Sattu is used for filling, and Chokha is made from Brinjal which is why it is very nutritious.
-This is not just a dish but a symbol of Bihar which is liked by people from village to city and from Bihar to abroad.
+Litti, which looks like Baati, is made from wheat flour, and Sattu is used for filling, while Chokha is made from roasted brinjal, making the combination highly nutritious.

 Authentic Bihari Litti Chokha Recipe